 No matter which residence you live in, all halls provide comfortable accommodation, good value for money and a friendly community in which to live.

 A dedicated team of residential, operational and maintenance support staff will look after you, ensuring you are provided with a safe and comfortable home throughout your stay.

 The College also appoints Deputy Community Liaison Officers to support and advise non-resident students living in the local area.

 How to apply

-Returning Undergraduate students who are eligible for guaranteed accommodation are Choral, Instrumental, Organ, STARS, BioScience Entrant Scholarships, Medical priority and Study Abroad/Exchange or Integral year in Industry and can apply to return to halls.
-Returning Undergraduate students will be able to apply for a waiting list during the summer in the event that rooms are available for the new academic year.
+Returning undergraduate students who are eligible for guaranteed accommodation are Choral, Instrumental, Organ, STARS, BioScience Entrant Scholarships, medical priority and Study Abroad/Exchange or Integral year in Industry students and can apply to return to halls.
+Returning undergraduate students will be able to apply for a waiting list during the summer in the event that rooms are available for the new academic year.

 Student Accommodation operates a website called HouseSearch, which students can use to search for private sector accommodation, and contains lots of helpful information and advice.
 Find out more about renting in the local private sector.

 Support in the private sector

 Making our non-resident students feel part of the campus community is important to us.
 We have the following support in place for students living off-campus in the local area:

 The Community Liaison Office and Support Team are here to support and advise students who are living in the local area, primarily Egham and Englefield Green.
 They can be contacted for support or advice on a range of community issues.